-- Stock market sectors performed extremely well in 2019 but have fallen into bear territory in 2020. - Technology-driven sectors have still led the pack while health care and energy trailed. - Most investors should continue to benefit from broad diversification across sectors and industries.
+- Stock market sectors have performed differently from one another during the COVID-19 crisis. - Technology-driven sectors have led the pack while energy and financials have trailed. - Most investors should continue to benefit from broad diversification across sectors and industries.